Description

 - General crop residue – Uses available material and is cheap.

-- Cover crops as mulch – Enables for additional economic revenue.
+- Cover crops as mulch - Enables additional economic revenue.

 - Inorganic mulches (i.e., gravel or stone) – efficient in allowing air to circulate and water to infiltrate.

-Without covering the base of crops and trees (so as to avoid diseases caused by excess moisture) apply an even layer of mulch on the selected area.
+3. Spread the mulch: Without covering the base of crops and trees (to avoid diseases caused by excess moisture) apply an even layer of mulch on the selected area.
 Mulch may be spread over a seed bed, within planting holes, or over an entire farm.
 Generally, it is recommended that a generous 5-10 cm layer of mulch be applied in well-drained soils.
-Especially if mulching with the aim of weed prevention, a thick-enough layer to stop sunlight reaching weeds should be applied.
+Especially if mulching with the aim of weed prevention, a thick enough layer to stop sunlight from reaching weeds should be applied.

-Mulch should be replaced or supplemented whenever it shows signs that it is deteriorating and becoming less useful.
-Such signs could be for example: breakdown of material, soil erosion, discoloration, etc. There is no set time period for replacing mulch.
-Most commonly this is done on a yearly basis but may be needed as little as 6 months after initial application or up to 2 or 3 years depending on the material and context.
+4. Upkeep: Mulch should be replaced or supplemented whenever it shows signs that it is deteriorating and becoming less useful.
+Such signs could be for example: breakdown of material, soil erosion, discoloration, etc. There is no set period for replacing mulch.
+Most commonly this is done every year but may be needed as little as 6 months after initial application or up to 2 or 3 years depending on the material and context.

 COSTS